 Of the successful deployment, Cambridge Intelligence CEO Joe Parry said:

-If you would like to know more about how KeyLines could help your fraud systems, or if you’d like to undertake a free trial of KeyLines, please get in touch with us.
+If you would like to know more about how KeyLines could help your fraud systems, or if you’d like to start a free trial of KeyLines, please get in touch with us.